'Orang' and 'utan' are the Malay words meaning 'person' and 'forest'; the orangutan is literally a 'person of the forest'.

 Every night, orangutans make simple nests to sleep in.
 They bend branches together to form a platform - it only takes about 5 minutes to build.
 Sometimes they make a roof over the nest to protect them from the rain.
 They all sleep lying on their side, cushioning their head on their arms.

 Orangutans and Humans

 The orangutan's distribution has been steadily declining over the years.
-Even though it is a protected species about 4-5,000 are killed every year.
+While exact orangutan population counts are always a challenge – various estimates put current counts at between 50,000-65,000 orangutans left in the wild – we do know with certainty that 2,000 to 3,000 orangutans are killed every year.
 Its ancestors' remains have been found in 14 million-year-old deposits in Punjab, India.
 Fossil remains also show that a giant race of orangutans existed in China 500,000 years ago.
 They also lived as far south as Java.
 Today the population is restricted to parts of Borneo and the north of Sumatra.
-In Borneo, its range has come under further threat from the forest fires of last year, which destroyed two million hectares of rainforest, killing many orangutans, and driving others into the open, forcing them to beg from humans for food.
+In Borneo, its range has come under further threat from the forest fires of recent years, which destroyed millions of hectares of rainforest, killing many orangutans, and driving others into the open, forcing them to beg from humans for food.

 Indonesia suffers from one of the highest rates of deforestation, most of it illegal, with around 3 million hectares lost each year - that’s 10 football pitches every minute!
 Deforestation has always been the main threat to the orangutan, but the reasons for this have changed.
 Initially, the international demand for hardwood fuelled the growth in the industry and even today much of the wood product exports from Indonesia come from illegal sources.